Johnnsonkp/running-planner/README.md

-# T1A3 - Terminal Application
+# T1A3 - Terminal Runner

 ## _Describe at a high level what the application will do_

-This terminal application provides a 10 week running schedule based upon the users unique goal, availability and ability.
+Terminal Runner provides a week running schedule based upon the users unique goal, availability and ability.
 The application also provides weekly reports and statistics centered around the users goal.
 <br>
 <br>